astronomer/docs/astro/deployment-metrics.md

 ### Airflow workers and schedulers

-These metrics contain information about the Kubernetes Pods running your workers and schedulers.
-Different worker and scheduler Pods will appear on these charts as differently colored lines.
+These metrics contain infrastructure use information about your workers and schedulers.
+Unique worker and scheduler instances appear on these charts as different colored lines.

 Hover over the graph to view a graph legend.
 If a given worker queue spins a worker down and back up again within a given interval, the newly spun up worker appears as a new color on the graph.

 ![Worker analytics in the Cloud UI](/img/docs/analytics-workers.png)